Topl/BramblSc-docs/docs/Modules/NativeTransactor/native_transaction_builder.md

 ![Native Transaction Builder Flow](./transaction_builder.drawio.png)

-In the following discussion, we describe the inputs to `unprovenTransactionBuilder` and then how its output, an `UnprovenTransaction` is used to create a `ProvenTransaction`.
+In the following discussion, we describe the inputs to unproven transaction constructor that produces an `UnprovenTransaction`.

 ### Creating a Schedule